weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 Program returned: 123
 ```

-The code in the repo handles a few more details that we'll explore shortly.
 We can already see a 4x speedup with TPDE compared to built-in LLVM codegen for 100 repetitions with a large self-contained module that was generated with [csmith](https://github.com/csmith-project/csmith){:target="_blank"}:
 ```
 > ./build/tpde-orc --par 1 tpde-orc/03-csmith-tpde.ll
 ...